 Gardening tools and supplies

-*Viewing/Purchasing Chihuly Glass Studio Editions and Limited Edition Prints are also available Mondays-Wednesdays to those requesting an appointment.
+*The Chihuly Gift Store is open Saturdays and Sundays 12-4pm as well as 7-10pm during Chihuly Nights.
+Outside of these times, viewing and purchasing Chihuly Glass Studio Editions and Limited Edition Prints are available Mondays – Fridays to those requesting an appointment.
 Please inquire at Botanica or call 614.715.8010.

 “With this series [Baskets], Chihuly liberated his glassblowing process from the restrictions of symmetry, allowing the glass to respond naturally to gravity.” – Vera White, writer

 Dale Chihuly has long appreciated the artistry of textiles created by indigenous peoples, particularly the slumped form of woven fiber basketry affected by time and exposure to natural elements.
 To create characteristics in glass similar to these time-worn baskets, Chihuly relies on the organic energies of heat and gravity alone.
 He utilizes this fundamental approach – a dialogue with “process” rather than final form – throughout much of his work.